ramstorm/midicloro/README.txt

 If the program does not start automatically on boot, try to run it as: sudo ./midicloro
 If you get errors regarding missing libraries, make sure that the libasound2-dev and libboost 1.55.0 libraries exist in /usr/lib/.
-The startm.sh script will print debug information to a file named startm.log placed in the directory you used as parameter to startm.sh.
-See startm.log for help solving the problem.

 SETTINGS